 How can I schedule a tour of the WVU?

-What types of tours do you offer?
+When campus tour operations resume, what types of tours do you offer?

 The WVU Visitors Centers offer tours for prospective first-time freshmen students, transfer students and graduate students, as well as large-group tours for school, alumni or special-interest groups.